Carrots Nutrition and Good Health

 Carrots (Daucus carota), Fresh, raw, Nutrition value per 100 g.
 Total-ORAC value 666 umol TE/100 g.
 (Source: USDA National Nutrient data base)

-beta carotene is easy: Eat a handful of baby carrots and you've done it!
+easy: Eat a handful of baby carrots and you've done it!
+Six ounces of

-Six ounces of carrot juice (made from two medium-sized carrots) supplies
+carrot juice (made from two medium-sized carrots) supplies a whopping

-a whopping 28 mg. of beta carotene.
-Read all about the wonders of Carrot
+28 mg. of beta carotene.
+Read all about the wonders of Carrot Juice on

 One pound of carrots will make approximately six to eight ounces of carrot juice.

 Recommended dietary allowances - Vitamin A is the name for a group of compounds which have the biological activity of retinol.
 Vitamin A is measured in retinol equivalents (RE) which allows the different forms of vitamin A to be compared.
 One retinol equivalent equals 1 mcg of retinol or 6 mcg of beta carotene.
 Vitamin A is also measured in international units (IU) with 1 mcg RE equivalent to 3.33 IU.